ptable template ID changed during upgrade from 1.8.2 -> 1.9, breaks unattended provisioning

 Please let me know if I can provide further information.

-#4 Updated by salman butt almost 5 years ago
+#4 Updated by salman butt about 5 years ago

 Please see below:

 [root@ny2lppuppet01 build]# foreman-rake db:migrate:status | grep 20150514114044

 20150514114044 Migrate ptables to templates